lgp171188/launchpad/lib/lp/registry/doc/person.rst

 Probationary users
 ------------------

-Users without karma have not demostrated their intentions and may not have the same privileges as users who have made contributions.
+Users without karma have not demonstrated their intentions and may not have the same privileges as users who have made contributions.
 Users who have made recent contributions are not on probation.